canonical/notebook-operators/image-definitions/README.md

 publish.sh <tag> <registry>
 ```

+In many cases only single image should be published.
+In such cases perform publishing manually based on the instructions in `publish.sh` script.

 ### Maintenance

-From time to time an update in upstream source or an addition of new container image will require re-evaluation of image definitions.
+From time to time an update in upstream source, an addition of new container image, or a new vulnerability fix will require re-evaluation of image definitions.
 To perform difference analysis between upstream, set up a clean copy of upstream source in temporary directory and diff the contents with current image definitions.

 For Kubeflow: